koajs/kick-off-koa/exercises/session/problem.md

 app.use(session(app));
 ```

-Then you can use `this.session` in koa handler.
+Then you can use `this.session` in koa handlers.

 READ MORE

-`koa-session` is cookie-base session, and `koa-generic-session` is the generic one like express.
+`koa-session` uses cookie-based sessions, and `koa-generic-session` is a more
+generic implementation, as in Express.

 ```
 https://github.com/koajs/session